andrewramsay/kodi-fcast-youtube/README.md

 ```

-I only update my copy of the app every few months, so the changes below may not work on the latest version.
+I only update my copy of the app every few months, so the changes above may not work on the latest version.
 The commit I'm currently using is `d1336c711a4d475e34165656add4194ba5f68cef` from March 3rd 2026.

 Current builds of Grayjay require the [FCast Sender SDK](https://github.com/futo-org/fcast/tree/master/sdk/sender).
 This requires some additional work to configure before you can build Grayjay itself: